FIWARE/tutorials.Step-by-Step/docs/roles-permissions.md

 Where `<command>` will vary depending upon the exercise we wish to activate.

->:information_source: **Note:** If you want to clean up and start over again you can do so with the following command:
+ **Note:** If you want to clean up and start over again you can do so with the following command:
 >
 >```bash
 >./services stop